-“Dialogue cannot exist, however, in an absence of a profound love for the world and for people.” – Paulo Freire
+“Dialogue cannot exist, however, in the absence of a profound love for the world and for people.” – Paulo Freire

 You won’t be surprised to know that “learning” was the most tweeted word at the Plymouth Enhanced Learning Conference (PELeCON) recently.
 But you might be surprised to know that “love” was in the Top Ten (#9) of over 14,000 #pelc12 tweets.
 So, yes, PELeCON was about education, the future, learners, learning technologies, pedagogies and literacies.
 But the outstanding feature of the conference, for me, was the sense of warmth, connection and community amongst the participants, and their “profound love for the world and for people,” to quote Freire.

 Glynis Cousin, among others, has spoken about the often unreflected emotional substructure to teaching and learning.
-Educators who embrace the ideals of authentic, student-centred learning, and who seek to move their practice towards this goal, are engaging in a revolutionary act: giving learners more control over their own learning.
+Educators who embrace the ideals of authentic, student-centred learning, and who seek to move their practice towards this goal, are engaging in a revolutionary act: acknowledging and supporting students’ control over their own learning.
 Almost everything about our formal education system — from standardized curricula to grading systems to the architecture of our classrooms and lecture halls — reinforces the power of the educator over the student.
 Those of us who choose to swim against this tide, even in small ways, must first look within ourselves to uncover our own investment in these systems and traditions.
-Engaging in real dialogue with students, opening our classrooms and our practice to the world — none of this can be done without respect for and trust in our students.
+Engaging in real dialogue with students, opening our classrooms and our practice to the world — none of this can be done without respect for, care for, and trust in our students.
 This was the ethos at PELeCON, and why it was such a powerful experience for many of us who attended.

 In the 2+ weeks since returning from Plymouth, I’ve been reflecting on many of the ideas and themes that arose.
 More than that, though, I’ve been connecting furiously with many who attended the conference.
 I’m working with Julia Skinner and Linda Castañeda who will engage with Irish educators at the ICT in Education conference on May 19th.
 Helen Keegan and I have plans to connect our students at Salford and Galway with students in several other countries next autumn, using social media.
 And there have been countless other connections via Twitter, Google+, LinkedIn, Instagram and email — a rich web of connections as Sharon Flynn describes beautifully in her PELeCON blog post.